Remote Work Glossary

 Why is payroll data important?

-What are the benefits of leveraging payroll data?
+What are the benefits of payroll data insights?

 What is payroll data?

 When onboarding a new hire, there are key pieces of information needed from employees to ensure accurate and timely payroll.
-Different types of payroll data include:
+Payroll data includes information, such as:

 - Employee demographics